oblivia-simplex/Narrativity/2_amnasan.md

 the vulnerability, the loss of control over the sensations of my skin, my face, my mannerisms and my speech if I speak out in a classroom or within some other public event.
-This physical experience disrupts my sense of being a coherent whole \"conscious\" of who I am, and these occasions have always had this effect on me, but earlier in my life I felt this disruption as revealing weakness, and perhaps it does, but it is the weakness of risking a social life.
+This physical experience disrupts my sense of being a coherent whole "conscious\" of who I am, and these occasions have always had this effect on me, but earlier in my life I felt this disruption as revealing weakness, and perhaps it does, but it is the weakness of risking a social life.

 Poor beginnings left me too confident in my own mental resources in comparison to the culturally-deprived interactions I was limited to.
-Like Nietzsche\'s mosquito \"feeling within itself the flying center of the world\" (42), isolated efforts tend to return me to an exaggerated sense of \"self-importance.\" There is nothing within cognition and semantics to prevent me from being highly successful at meeting my own expectations, and imaginary others as well---though I will, at the same time, feel a nagging suspicion that something is missing.
+Like Nietzsche's mosquito \"feeling within itself the flying center of the world" (42), isolated efforts tend to return me to an exaggerated sense of "self-importance.\" There is nothing within cognition and semantics to prevent me from being highly successful at meeting my own expectations, and imaginary others as well---though I will, at the same time, feel a nagging suspicion that something is missing.
 I have become deceived in regard to the expectations of those others who I anticipate impressing.
-Augustine states \"If I am deceived, I am\" (33), and it seems that he is talking about being deceived in a social context.
+Augustine states "If I am deceived, I am" (33), and it seems that he is talking about being deceived in a social context.
 If I realize that I have been deceived in anticipating the expectations of others I am a social being learning from the effect of rallying my senses to deal with the